Gabapentin Dosage Guide as per Renal Function

 - Precautions: Your doctor will guide you on how much to take.

-5. Pediatric Renal Dosing
+5. Peadiatric Renal Dosing

 For Children: